 Sean McNally has been with Cardinal Health since September, 2001, where he leads both the Global Sourcing Operations as well as the Corporate Indirect Sourcing organizations.
 In this role, he has leadership responsibility for Cardinal’s Pharmaceutical and Medical supplier operations, supplier performance management and indirect procurement.

 Prior to joining Cardinal Health, Sean was a consultant with Accenture and a project lead with Fourthchannel.
 He received a Bachelor’s Degree in economics from Denison University, Granville, Ohio, and a Master’s Degree in business administration from Ohio University.
 Sean also studied economics at University College, Galway (now National University of Ireland, Galway) in Ireland.
 McNally is a coach for Special Olympics and supports various Autism communities.
-He is currently serving on the board of directors for St. Vincent Family Center in Columbus Ohio.
+He is currently serving on the board of directors for St. Vincent Family Services in Columbus Ohio.
 Sean is also Chairman of the HIDA Pricing Accuracy steering committee.

 Brittney Price was born and raised in Fremont, Ohio, and has proudly lived in Columbus, Ohio, for the last nine years.
 She has a Bachelor of Arts from The Ohio State University specializing in Psychology and Communication.
 She holds a Senior Professional in Human Resources Certification from the Society for Human Resources Management.